Sterling Holloway

-Sterling Price Holloway Jr. (January 14, 1905 – November 22, 1992) was an American actor and voice actor who appeared in over 100 films and 40 television shows.
+Sterling Price Holloway Jr. (January 14, 1905 – November 22, 1992) was an American actor who appeared in over 100 films and 40 television shows.
 He did voice acting for The Walt Disney Company, playing Mr. Stork in Dumbo, Adult Flower in Bambi, the Cheshire Cat in Alice in Wonderland, Kaa in The Jungle Book, Roquefort the Mouse in The Aristocats, and the title character in Winnie the Pooh, among many others.

 Early life

-Born in Cedartown, Georgia, Holloway was named after his father, Sterling Price Holloway (1864–1930), who, in turn, was named after a prominent Confederate general, Sterling "Pap" Price.
-His mother was Rebecca DeHaven Boothby (1879–1963).
-He had a younger brother named Boothby (1909–1978).
+Born in Cedartown, Georgia, on January 14, 1905, Holloway was named after his father, Sterling Price Holloway, who, in turn, was named after a prominent Confederate general, Sterling "Pap" Price.
+His mother was Rebecca DeHaven Boothby.
+He had a younger brother named Boothby.
 The family owned a grocery store in Cedartown, where his father served as mayor in 1912.
-After graduating from Georgia Military Academy in 1920 at the age of fifteen, he left Georgia for New York City, where he attended the American Academy of Dramatic Arts.
+After attending Georgia Military Academy, he left Georgia in 1920 at the age of fifteen and went to New York City, where he attended the American Academy of Dramatic Arts.
 While there, he befriended actor Spencer Tracy, whom he considered one of his favorite working colleagues.

 Career

 Films and shorts

-In his late teens, Holloway toured with the stock company of The Shepherd of the Hills, performing in one-nighters across much of the American West before returning to New York where he accepted small walk-on parts from the Theatre Guild, and appeared in the Rodgers and Hart revue The Garrick Gaieties in the mid-1920s.
-A talented singer, he introduced "Manhattan" in 1925, and the following year sang "Mountain Greenery".
+In his late teens, Holloway toured with the stock company of The Shepherd of the Hills, performing in one-nighters across much of the American West before returning to New York where he accepted small walk-on parts from the Theatre Guild and appeared in the Rodgers and Hart revue The Garrick Gaieties in the mid-1920s.
+A talented singer, he introduced "Manhattan" in 1925 and the following year sang "Mountain Greenery".

 He moved to Hollywood in 1926 to begin a film career that lasted almost 50 years.
 His bushy red hair and foggy distinctive voice meant that he almost always appeared in comedies.
 His first film was The Battling Kangaroo (1926), a silent picture.
 Over the following decades, Holloway would appear with Fred MacMurray, Barbara Stanwyck, Lon Chaney Jr., Clark Gable, Joan Crawford, Bing Crosby, and John Carradine.
 In 1942, during World War II, Holloway enlisted in the United States Army at the age of 37 and was assigned to the Special Services.
 He helped develop a show called "Hey Rookie", which ran for nine months and raised $350,000 for the Army Relief Fund.
 In 1945, Holloway played the role of a medic assigned to an infantry platoon in the critically acclaimed film A Walk in the Sun.
 Between 1946 and 1947, he played the comic sidekick in five Gene Autry Westerns.
+His final role was Hobe Carpenter, a friendly moonshiner who helps Harley Thomas (David Carradine) in Thunder and Lightning (1977).